-9.5.15 Access roads
+9.6.15 Access roads

 All access roads will be inspected for depressions, potholes and erosion.
 The position of all depressions shall be indicated on the inspection form.
-No standing water or ponding will be allowed and occurrence shall be noted and remedied.
+Standing water or ponding will be must not be allowed and occurrence shall be noted and remedied.

-9.5.16 Borehole network
+9.6.16 Borehole network